awslabs/ec2-spot-workshops/content/040_karpenter/multiple_architectures.md

 draft: false
 ---

-In the previous section we have defined two Provisioners, both supporting `amd64` (x86_64) and `arm64` architectures.
+In the previous section we defined two Provisioners, both supporting `amd64` (x86_64) and `arm64` architectures.
 In this section we will deploy applications that require a specific architecture.

 {{% notice tip %}}
 If you are not familiar with the AWS support for `arm64` instances, we recommend to take a look at the documentation for **[AWS Graviton instances](https://aws.amazon.com/ec2/graviton/)**.
 AWS Graviton processors are custom built by Amazon Web Services using 64-bit Arm Neoverse.
 They power Amazon EC2 instances such as: M6g, M6gd, T4g, C6g, C6gd, C6gn, R6g, R6gd, X2gd.
 Graviton instances provide up to 40% better price performance over comparable current generation x86-based instances for a wide variety of workloads.
+{{% /notice %}}

+{{% notice info %}}
+At re:Invent 2021 tuesday 30th Nov Keynote we announced the new release of a new third generation of Graviton instances.
+You can learn more about this anouncement **[here](https://aws.amazon.com/blogs/aws/join-the-preview-amazon-ec2-c7g-instances-powered-by-new-aws-graviton3-processors/)**
 {{% /notice %}}

 ## Creating Multi-Architecture Deployments